gdifiore/pyball/README.md

 # `pyball`

-**Mostly-finished** Library for grabbing baseball statistics in python
+Library for grabbing baseball statistics in Python, designed for use in Jupyter Notebooks.

 ## Why `pyball`